ZsgsDesign/PasteBin/README.md

 ```

 The type in the configuration of your mysql server to this file.
+Next you need to import the `pastebin.lite.sql` to your database.

 **NOTICE :** Normally, you only need to set fields with DEBUG.